Slamy/Wiki_MiSTer/IO-Board.md

 All this can be either mounted directly on the IO Board or externally by connectors (e.g. case mounted)

+### Important Note:
+I/O board has an option to provide either +5V or +3.3V through VGA PIN9.
+It's supposed to be used in some handmade active VGA adapters/converters.
+Some cables and displays have PIN9 grounded which will make short circuit if P8(VGA PWR) has jumper!
+It's advised not to solder P8 at all, so PIN9 won't have a power and it will be safe to connect any cable/display.
+Use P8 only when you are absolutely sure you need the power on PIN9.

 ![alt text](https://image.ibb.co/kzn1ga/Ioexample.jpg)

 ## Buy / Sell Spare Boards: